jasonyl13579/CCBDA-2019-Spring-0760222/HW2/README.md

-# Cloud Computing and Big Data Analytics
+# cloud_computing
-Homework2 of cloud_computing at NCTU
+Homework of cloud_computing at NCTU